 A good example is working with dates and times.

-Rather than learn the remarkable nuances of dates and times and then coding your own functions, you’d probably prefer to install a battle-tested library like Moment.js and call functions it provides like
+Instead of coding up all this logic yourself you would probably prefer to install a battle-tested library like Moment.js and call functions it provides like

 add (to add a unit of time to a date) and